 When students bring in a card, Debien tries to make a big deal out it, thanking the child and hanging it up near her desk for the whole class to see.
 The cards, which usually say something like, “I love you,” “You’re my favorite teacher,” or “You’re the best,” stay up even after the holidays.

 Joyce Bayer, a kindergarten teacher for over 20 years, agrees that teachers’ favorite gifts are those that come straight from students’ handiwork.
-As a kindergarten teacher at a charter school in Detroit, she says many of her students’ parents don’t have extra money to spend on gifts for their own kids, let alone offering presents to teachers.
+She says many of her students’ parents don’t have extra money to spend on gifts for their own kids, let alone offering presents to teachers.